Battle of Monocacy: Aftermath

 In late July, Wallace gave orders to collect the bodies of the dead and bury them on the battlefield.
 He also proposed a monument to be erected on the site with an inscription that would read: "These men died to save the National Capital, and they did save it."
 (Wallace's proposed monument was never built, but five others were erected in honor of those who died in the battle.)

 Battlefield preservation

 The battlefield remained in private hands for more than one hundred years before portions of it were acquired in the late 1970s to create the Monocacy National Battlefield.
 The park was dedicated in July 1991.
 Five monuments were erected at the site, including tributes to Union troops from New Jersey, Vermont, and Pennsylvania, as well as to the Confederate force who fought in the battle.
-The Civil War Trust (a division of the American Battlefield Trust) and its partners have acquired and preserved 445 acres of the Monocacy battlefield.
+The American Battlefield Trust and its partners have acquired and preserved 445 acres of the Monocacy battlefield as of mid-2023.